Ginger beer: History

-Brewed ginger beer originated in Yorkshire in England in the mid-18th century and became popular throughout Britain, the United States, Ireland, South Africa, the Caribbean and Canada, reaching a peak of popularity in the early 20th century.
+Brewed ginger beer originated in Yorkshire in England in the mid-18th century and appeared in Canada and the United States around 1790.
+Until the mid-19th century, many ginger beers contained alcohol, at about 11%.
+In 1855 this became legally limited to 2% in England.

+The drink reached a peak of popularity in US in 1920, before Prohibition saw it replaced with ginger ale and other soft drinks.
+In England and Canada its popularity peaked in 1935.

 Modern beverage

 Alcoholic ginger beer

 Brewed ginger beer originated in the UK, but is sold worldwide.
 It is usually labelled "alcoholic ginger beer" to distinguish it from the more established commercial ginger beers, which are often not brewed using fermentation but carbonated with pressurized carbon dioxide, though traditional non-alcoholic ginger beer may also be produced by brewing.